The Doubting Game

-“We’re on the same page,” said the sphere right before it teleported to Europe, 37,000 BC, a nice, random place to meet new and interesting people.
+“We’re on the same page,” said the sphere right before it teleported to Europe, 37,000 BC, a nice, random place to meet new and interesting folk.

-A group of humans had Arag surrounded, humans with clubs and spears.
-Arag knew something awful would probably happen and probably happen in the very near future.
-One of the humans, the leader of this pack of murdering fiends threw a spear at Arag, impaling him and sending him to his death.
+Arag found himself surrounded by humans, humans with clubs and spears and realized something awful would probably happen and probably happen in the very near future.
+One of the humans, the leader of this pack of murdering fiends, threw a spear at Arag, impaling him and sending him to his death.
 Arag’s vision went dark.
-He saw a flash of light and then found himself standing on the plains surrounded by humans, no longer impaled by the spear, which now lay on the ground at his feet.
+He saw a flash of light and then found himself standing on the plains surrounded by humans, the spear that had impaled him on the ground.
 The humans all gasped and muttered, taking a few steps back.

 In that moment, Arag had one thought, “Who am I?”
 He did not know.